lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

   a single session.
 The ability to bundle multiple containers is under development and is currently not used.
-- Idle timeout: If a running session is not used for the time specified in the idle timeout, the session is automatically garbage collected (destroyed).
+- Idle timeout: If a running session is not used for the time specified in the idle timeout, the session is automatically garbage collected (terminated).
 You can set the time interval here.
-For example, if set to 600, sessions with no usage for 10 minutes are automatically destroyed.
+For example, if set to 600, sessions which have not been used for 10 minutes are automatically terminated.
 If set to 0 or checked Unlimited, garbage collection is not performed for the session created by the keypair.
 - Concurrent Jobs: The maximum number of sessions a user can create